CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unreachability aspath replace-peer-as</h>

-Configures BGP to replace the ASN of the peer in the AS_PATH of an outgoing update with the ASN of the local system.
+Configures BGP to replace the ASN of the peer in the AS_PATH of an outgoing update with the ASN of the local system for BGP unreachability SAFI (failure signaling).
 You can specify `enabled` or `disabled`.
 The default setting is `disabled`.

 ### Command Syntax